ARAnextg/5G_prototype/docs/source/module_3_signal_processing/wikipages/IntroductionToSignalProcessing.rst

      - Convolving input and impulse response signals in a linear system will produce a third output signal.
    * - Convolution in Frequency
      - Reverse process as convolution in time.
+   * - Symmetry
+     - The transform values of positive and negative frequencies for a given signal are complex conjugates of each other.
+   * - Inversion formula
+     - Sine waves can be reconstructed with frequency and phase information.
+   * - Derivative
+     - Performing this function on a signal in time will produce a derivative fourier transform signal.
+   * - Integration
+     - Similar to derivative, an integral fourier transform signal will result.